 The blog post is written by (or at least in the voice of) theSkimm’s two founders.
 While prominent, the Chase name and logo are not hyperlinked (in other words, they’re not asking anything of the reader).
 In addition, there is no mention of Chase anywhere in the copy.
 As sponsored content goes, that’s fairly unobtrusive.

 Millennials get it.
 As much as they deplore traditional advertising, they know how the world works.
 They just want you to be honest about it.
-They understand that branded content is still marketing, but if anything can bridge that trust gap, we think this readers-first, consumers-second approach from Chase and theSkimm stands a really good chance.Tags: Chase, email marketing, millennial marketing, native ads, theskimm
+They understand that branded content is still marketing, but if anything can bridge that trust gap, we think this readers-first, consumers-second approach from Chase and theSkimm stands a really good chance.Tags: Chase, email marketing, financial services content marketing, millennial marketing, native ads, theskimm